anita806/odin-recipes/README.md

-This project is a basic recipe website that shows my progress and tests my knowledge in using HTML.
+This project is a basic recipe website that shows my progress and tests my knowledge in using HTML and css